Sebascerboni/NoSQL_tool/README.md

 This is a script for evaluating differents payloads in order to perform NoSQL Injection Attacks

 How to execute:
-python noSQLTool.py -url URL_TARGET -p PAYLOAD_FILE.txt
+python noSQLTool.py -url URL_LOGIN_TARGET -p PAYLOAD_FILE.txt